 - Diavolo, the villain of part 5 of JoJo's Bizarre Adventure, was born to an inmate of a woman's prison, who had no contact with any men for far longer than could fit any possible gestational timeframe.
 The exact nature of his conception is left a Riddle for the Ages.

 - There's an unusual case of this; the cloning was done without the parent's knowledge and when Quint Nakajima discovered Subaru and Ginga, she raised them as her daughters in a normal, loving environment with her husband since she couldn't have children anyway.
 She didn't even find out that they were her clones until much later (although their resemblance to her was part of the reason why she adopted them in the first place).

 - Uno was also an Opposite-Sex Clone of Scaglietti, and several of the other Numbers were based at least partly on his DNA.

-- Rau le Creuset is the clone-son of Al da Flaga, who was such an egotist that he despised his naturally-born son Mwu because he felt that the child was "impure" thanks to the genes he got from his mother.
-Two other Al da Flaga clones turn up in other parts of the series: Rey za Burrell in Gundam SEED Destiny, and Prayer Reverie in Gundam SEED Astray, although some evidence points to the possibility that Prayer is instead a clone of Mwu.
+- Rau Le Creuset is the clone of Al Da Flaga, who was such a misogynistic narcissist that he despised his naturally-born son Mwu blaming his mother ("that woman").
+Produced by Mad Scientist Ulen Hibiki, two other Al Da Flaga clones turn up in the Cosmic Era: Rey Za Burrel in the sequel Mobile Suit Gundam SEED Destiny, and Prayer Reverie in the manga Mobile Suit Gundam SEED Astray.

 - Appears in Hiroyuki Morioka's Seikai series.
 The Abh, though they are aloof, arrogant and imperialistic, are not as much evil, as they are odd by the standards of the most of the Galaxy, including even their own subjects.
 One of their oddities is that all their babies are essentially custom-made for the person who just happened to want to reproduce.
 As they generally do not practice marriage, this makes that person a Truly Single Parent for the said child.